juju/docs/src/en/help-azure.md

  - Log in to Azure
  - Import the credentials

+!!!
+Note:
+    Credentials on the Azure cloud have been reported to expire.
+If a previously working setup suddenly behaves as if incorrect credentials are being used then you may need to update the credentials on the controller.
+    See [Updating remote credentials][updating-remote-credentials] for
+    guidance.

 ### Install the CLI tool

 You will need to import your Azure credentials into Juju using the